mikhail-hatsilau/go-ht/README.md

 In the main.go file you can find a function called Perform(args Arguments, writer io.Writer) error.
 You have to call this function from the main function and pass arguments from the console and os.Stdout stream.
 Perform function body you have to write by yourself :).
 Arguments - is a `map[string]string` with the following fields:
-`id, item, operation and fileName`
+`id, item, operation and fileName`.
+Create a separate type for the arguments map: `type Arguments map[string]string` to prevent duplication of `map[string]string`.
+Unit tests use Arguments type also.
 Arguments should be passed via console flags:
 `./main.go -operation «add» -item ‘{«id»: "1", «email»: «email@test.com», «age»: 23}’ -fileName «users.json»`
 `-operation`, `-item`and `-fileName` are console flags.
 To parse them and build map you can take a Look at «flag» package: https://golang.org/pkg/flag/.